-Article 6.
-Relevant Facts
+Article 6 Relevant facts

 The clubs will report to the Management Control Commission any relevant facts that may affect the situation regarding their economy, equity or ownership structure within 30 days following these relevant facts, as well as their economic impact in the case that it can be assessed.
-In addition, the clubs will provide the Management Control Commission with all necessary documents/information at any time to demonstrate that the object of these rules is accomplished and notify in writing about any subsequent events that may constitute a significant change to the information previously submitted with regard to relevant facts.
+In addition, the clubs will provide the

+Management Control Commission with all necessary documents/information at any time to demonstrate that the object of these rules is accomplished and notify in writing about any subsequent events that may constitute a significant change to the information previously submitted with regard to relevant facts.
 To these effects, relevant facts will include but will not be limited to:

-- a) Early termination of partnership contracts. - b) Termination, non-renewal or considerable modification of the agreement for the use of the arena. - c) Player transfers affecting the budget of the club. - d) Any pending disputes with players, coaches, other clubs or agents before sports courts, arbitration courts or ordinary courts (at a national or international level) or tax entities, whereby the total disputed amount is above 40,000 euros. - e) Change in the ownership of shares of the club when it involves shareholders holding at least 25% of the share capital as a result of the operation. - f) Loss or purchase of assets that may be relevant for the equity of the club. - g) Bad debts. - h) Cash flow constraints. - i) Any type of economic operations amounting to 10% of the annual budget. - j) Modification of the share capital or other statutory provisions.
+- a) Early termination of partnership contracts. - b) Termination, non-renewal or considerable modification of the agreement for the use of the arena. - c) Player transfers affecting the budget of the club.
+All transfer agreements between clubs for a player's services must be submitted within the player's registration/deregistration request.
+If the original documents are in a language other than English, a certified translation into English must also be provided. - d) Any pending disputes with players, coaches, other clubs or agents before sports courts, arbitration courts or ordinary courts (at a national or international level) or tax entities, whereby the total disputed amount is above 40,000 euros. - e) Change in the ownership of shares of the club when it involves shareholders holding at least 25% of the share capital as a result of the operation. - f) Loss or purchase of assets that may be relevant for the equity of the club. - g) Bad debts. - h) Cash flow constraints. - i) Any type of economic operations amounting to 10% of the annual budget. - j) Modification of the share capital or other statutory provisions.

-Article 7.
-Inaccurate Information and Disciplinary Procedures
+Article 7 Inaccurate information and disciplinary procedures

-If the audited financial statements in Article 4.2 c) are not consistent with the financial information previously submitted, ECA, upon proposal by the Management Control Commission, may either revoke the decision to register the club, decide the cancellation of the licence, or impose a sanction pursuant to the Euroleague Basketball Disciplinary Code, depending on the gravity of the breach and the importance of the differences between the financial information submitted and the audited financial statements.
+If the audited financial statements in Article 4.2e) are not consistent with the financial information previously submitted, or the player economic information is not fully disclosed, ECA, upon proposal by the Management Control Commission, may either revoke the decision to register the club, decide the cancellation of the licence, or impose a sanction pursuant to the Euroleague Basketball Disciplinary Code, depending on the gravity of the breach and the importance of the differences between the financial information submitted and the audited financial statements.

-Article 8.
-Non-Fulfilment of Obligations
+Article 8 Non-fulfilment of obligations